A-Kester/a-kester.github.io/src/index.md

     <h4>Code Logic</h4>
     <h5>Header files</h5>
     <p style="margin-left: 40px;">
      Doughbot's source code is mostly broken into a number of header files that contain functions relating to specific libraries.
-The only two exceptions to this are Helper.h, which contains helper functions for a variety of files, and Buttons.h, that mostly contains the ISR's and a function to detect specific button presses.
+The only two exceptions to this are Helper.h, which contains helper functions for a variety of files, and Buttons.h, that mostly contains the ISRs and a function to detect specific button presses.
     </p>
     <h5>State Machine</h5>
     <div class="imgs">
         <img src="images/state_machine.png" alt="flow chart of Doughbot state machine" width="600" height="475">
     </div>
     <p>
         The doughbot state machine is comprised of 5 states.
 States 1-4 are typical display states which help control the flow of the program.
 Each display state starts with a call to one of the display functions, followed by button handling logic.
-State 5 is a partially implemented finish state which simply prints to the console before returning to the home state (state 2).State 0 was reserved for a loading screen which has not been implemented.
+State 5 is a partially implemented finish state which simply prints to the console before returning to the home state (state 2).
+State 0 was reserved for a loading screen which has not been implemented.
 While slightly counter-intuative, the initial state is state 2 since state 1 is used for the settings.
 This is meant to make the logic a bit cleaner and be in line with the idea of not being able to go back a state, other than to reach the settings menu.
 The following is a detailed description of each state:
         <ol>
             <li>
                 <h5>Settings</h5>